A Map of the Territory

 Let’s trace through each of those trails and points of interest.
 Our journey begins on the left with the bare text of the user’s source code:

 The first step is scanning, also known as lexing, or (if you’re trying to impress someone) lexical analysis.
-They all mean the pretty much same thing.
+They all mean pretty much the same thing.
 I like “lexing” because it sounds like something an evil supervillain would do, but I’ll use “scanning” because it seems to be marginally more commonplace.

-chunks them together into a series of something more akin to “words”.
+them together into a series of something more akin to “words”.
 In programming languages, each of these words is

 called a token.
 Some tokens are single characters, like